metalll/ios-simple-voice-app-tutorial/README.md

 *   Select objective-c class and click Next
 *   Name the file _LoginViewController_
-    Make sure UIViewController is the subclass.
+    Make sure UIViewController is the subclass

 Now, open **Main.Storyboard** and add